Democratic socialist claims victory in Honduras as votes are tallied

 Castro, the wife of former president Manuel Zelaya, who was ousted by the Honduran military in 2009, would be the first female president in the Central American country.
 Her election would be a major shift away from the conservative National Party, whose leaders — including President Juan Orlando Hernández — have been linked to drug trafficking in U.S. court cases.

-“Out with war, out with hate, out with drug trafficking and organized crime, out with corruption,” Castro told supporters late Sunday.
+“Out with war.
+Out with hate.
+Out with drug trafficking and organized crime.
+Out with corruption,” Castro told supporters late Sunday.

 Hernandez’s brother, Tony Hernández, was sentenced in U.S. federal court this year to life in prison plus 30 years for drug trafficking.
 U.S. prosecutors have accused Juan Orlando Hernández of drug trafficking in filings in that case and others.
 He has denied wrongdoing.